miguelbueno800/MiguelBueno.github.io/index.md

 ## Welcome to GitHub Pages

-I'm crrenly a Strategist at Google, serving in the company's Trust and Saftey division.
+I'm currenly a Strategist at Google, serving in the company's Trust and Saftey division.
 There I examine allegations of policy violations reported by internal and external stakeholders using a combination of tools to gather information and conduct investigations.

 Prior to my current role, I workerd as a Quantitative Analyst at Bank of America, where I served on the Bank's Retail Capital & Loss Forecasting validation team.